-- Do Not have anything in your pockets.
+- Do Not wear any jewelry or watches within MRI Zone 4. - Do Not have anything in your pockets.
 Be sure your pockets are empty of any objects that can be attracted to the magnet. - Do Not bring your purses and wallets with you into MRI Zone 4.
 The magnet will erase all credit cards, driver's license, ATM cards, etc. The magnetic strip will be erased and render them useless.

 I understand all instructions and have answered all questions truthfully.
 I also understand that if I answer yes to any of the above questions, I may not be allowed in the MRI suite.
+I will immediately notify the program director should there be any changes regarding the items listed above.
 I fully release the clinical facility and SRJC from all responsibility if I do not truthfully answer the above questions.